What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 Some scientists take a step back instead of closer when considering biodiversity.

-That is the third level called ecosystem diversity.
+That is the third level called ecosystem diversity – the range of ecosystems and habitat types in a region.
 An ecosystem is a biological community living within a certain geographical area.
 It can be, for example, all of the life within a jungle, a marine ecosystem, a desert or a grassland.

 And one geographical area may have several ecosystems.
 For example, the area of Tropical Andes is rich in ecosystem diversity as it includes mountains, cloud forests, grasslands, woodlands and even tropical rainforests.